Codeception/codeception.github.com/_posts/2012-08-28-codeception-memcached-amqp.markdown

 ### Save Scenarios as HTML

 You know that there is `--html` option which saves results of running tests in HTML.
 But now you can save the test scenarios in HTML without running them.
 That's quite useful if you want to save test scenarios into your company's wiki.
 The HTML format can inserted into Confluence, for example.
-And now testers, managers, and developers will heve the test scenarios up to date.
+And now testers, managers, and developers will have the test scenarios up to date.
 Yep, thanks again to *tiger.seo*.

 ## PEAR Updates

 PEAR package was completely redesigned.
 Codeception is not using PEAR as a dependency manager anymore, Composer is ok.
 But PEAR is quite useful if you want a system-wide install, and simple call to Codeception with `codecept` command.
 PEAR package now contains all dependent modules and doesn't require PHPUnit or Mink installed anymore.
-That will prevent possible conflicts and reduce level of PEAR-releated wtfs.
+That will prevent possible conflicts and reduce level of PEAR-related wtfs.

 ## Bugs Fixed